 Bridge Mountain is one of the most rewarding and strenuous Red Rock Canyon hikes.

-Named after the sandstone formation near the summit of the hike in the shape of a bridge, this trail takes about 8 hours to complete.
-Most of it runs through backcountry and has virtually no cell phone service, except for a couple of spots.
+Named after the sandstone formation near the summit of the hike, this trail takes about 8 hours to complete.
+Most of it runs through backcountry and has no cell phone service, except for a couple of spots.

-Many parts of the hike are unmarked and scrambling is required in certain parts, which means you need to be an experienced hiker to attempt this trail.
-Before you even get to the ridge overlooking the red rock formations, you will have to navigate your way through a pinyon juniper forest, so superb orientation skills are a must.
+Many parts of the hike are unmarked and scrambling is required in certain areas, which means you need to be an experienced hiker.
+Before you get to the ridge overlooking the red rock formations, you will have to navigate your way through a pinyon juniper forest, so superb orientation skills are a must.

-You will also have to conquer several areas of sandstone and slickrock, but when you get to the end you will see the magnificent views of Red Rock Canyon.
+Further along the trail, you will have to hike through several areas of sandstone and slickrock, but when you get to the end you will see the magnificent views of Red Rock Canyon.

 8. Rainbow Mountain Loop Trail